astropy/astropy/docs/modeling/parameters.rst

 `~astropy.modeling.Parameter` which provide a proxy for the actual parameter values.
 Simple mathematical operations can be performed with them, but they also contain additional attributes specific to model parameters, such as any constraints on their values and documentation.
+See :ref:`here <constrained-fitting:>` for examples on how to constrain parameters during fitting.

 Parameter values may be scalars *or* array values.
 Some parameters are required by their very nature to be arrays (such as the transformation matrix